Commotion on the Ocean: Production notes

 Commotion on the Ocean is a remake of 1949's Dunked in the Deep, using ample stock footage.
 In addition, the newspaper room scenes were borrowed from 1948's Crime on Their Hands.
-Commotion on the Ocean was the last of four shorts filmed in the wake of Shemp Howard's death using earlier footage and a stand-in.
+Commotion on the Ocean was the last of four shorts filmed in the wake of Shemp Howard's death using earlier footage and a double.
 It marked the final film to feature Shemp as a stooge.
 He would be replaced by Joe Besser.

 The film's plot device of hiding microfilm in watermelons is an allusion to an actual event that occurred in 1948.
 Time magazine's managing editor Whittaker Chambers, a former Communist spy-turned government informer, accused Alger Hiss of being a member of the Communist Party and a spy for the Soviet Union.
 In presenting evidence against Hiss, Chambers produced the Pumpkin Papers: five rolls of microfilm of State Department documents, which Chambers had concealed in a hollowed-out pumpkin on his Maryland farm.